 And alongside The Culture Club, we have ARTicle, our digital arts magazine, telling Festival and other New Zealand and international arts stories, while also guiding you to the best arts coverage on the web.
 The magazine, like everything we do, is built on one simple principle: the arts matter – and we know plenty of you agree.

-No longer alone, our biennial Festival nevertheless remains at the heart of our family, as bold and ambitious in 2016 as it was in 1986.
+No longer alone, our biennial Festival nevertheless remains at the heart of our family, as bold and ambitious now as it was in 1986.
 It’s one of the top five largest festivals in Australasia and one of the key major events in the New Zealand cultural calendar, injecting $105 million into the capital’s economy in 2015–2016.